kblomqvist/SublimeAVR/README.md

 - __path__: The project PATH environment variable will be prepended by this.

-## Plug-in Dependencies

-SublimeAVR plug-in is dependent of [SublimeClang](https://github.com/quarnster/SublimeClang) plug-in.
-This dependent plug-in will be installed automatically by the SublimeAVR plug-in if needed.
-If you decided to pre-install SublimeClang, SublimeAVR will notice this and will not overwrite or modify your installation.
+### Templates

+Templates are zip-files, which are searched from the `templates/` plug-in folder.
+You can put your own template files there as well and use them via the plug-in.

+If you have a good *general purpose* template, for example, for Arduino I'm  happy to merge it into the plug-in.

-## License
+# License

 This SublimeAVR Sublime Text plug-in is licensed under the MIT license:

 ```
-Copyright (c) 2014 Kim Blomqvist (kblomqvist.github.io)
+Copyright (c) 2014 Kim Blomqvist, kblomqvist.github.io

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal